13 - Identifying High-Yield Assets

 The Ferrico Filter: Identifying High-Yield Assets

 In a world of zero-interest-rate policies and systemic currency debasement, "average" returns are a death sentence for your capital.
-To outpace the M2 Money Supply expansion we detailed in Protocol 09, a sovereign executive must master the art of asset selection.
+To outpace the M2 Money Supply expansion we detailed in our Inflation Defense Matrix (Protocol 09), a sovereign executive must master the art of asset selection.
 We do not look for "safe" assets; we look for Asymmetric Yields—opportunities where the potential upside mathematically exceeds the downside by a factor of 3:1 or greater.
+You can start by reviewing our complete Ferrico Finance platform.

 This protocol introduces the Ferrico Filter, a three-gate technical framework developed through years of commodity trading and digital asset management.
 Assets that pass all three gates qualify for capital deployment.
 Those that fail even one gate are rejected, regardless of projected returns.